 If you’re visiting Central Park, walking around and seeing the sights is the best part.
 However, some tourists fall for the allure of a pedicab or bike taxi.
-No matter if the convenience of sitting down sounds appealing or you want to get to your destination faster, pedicabs make a fortune off of tourists.
+No matter if the convenience of sitting down sounds appealing or if you want to get to your destination faster, pedicabs make a fortune off of tourists.

 On top of all that, these NYC tourist traps are not that convenient.
 A bike pedaling multiple individuals in a cabin can be slower than walking.
 When visiting Central Park, take your time, look around, and soak it all in.
 Don’t fly through on a pedicab that depletes your entire vacation budget in a single sitting.

 However, if you are interested in biking through Central Park, be sure to check out one of the many bike tours or even rent a Citi bike.